This text is translated into Russian by google automatic human level neural machine.

 - Of course, we need it, and we look forward to a positive decision on this issue.
 Indeed, in fact, further prospects for the development of the Sakhalin Oblast depend on this.
 Our ice-free ports - Korsakovsky, Nevelsky, Poronaysky - will immediately have a different meaning.
 And immediately there will be a desire to make a bridge to Japan or a tunnel.
 Technology is evolving, and it is all becoming possible.
 And then Japan has a real opportunity to deliver goods by rail from Japan to Europe via BAM.
 In this case, various industries related to the processing of gas, oil, and other raw materials can be built along the railway.
 This is an important strategic task.
 Russian railways are already conducting pre-design work.
 They fall into the plans for the socio-economic development of Russian Railways and our region.
 We believe that the construction deadline is 2035, optimists say the 2030th.

 - Foreign companies are interested in projects on Sakhalin, mainly in mining.
 Are there any non-oil projects that can attract foreign investors?

-- Yes, we have compiled a list of strategic projects that may be attractive to foreign investors, and we are discussing them with potential foreign partners.
-For example, the creation of a medical cluster, including cooperation in the field of pharmaceuticals and the production of medicines, including dietary supplements based on kelp.
-We invite investors to participate in projects to create a large transit hub with the development of Sakhalin ports, deep processing of wood, and the production of building materials.
-All these are very promising areas, so we look forward to interest from foreign companies.
+- Yes, we have formed a list of strategic projects that may be attractive to foreign investors, and we are discussing them with potential foreign partners.
+For example, the creation of a medical cluster, including cooperation in the field of pharmaceuticals and the production of medical products, including dietary supplements based on kelp.
+We invite investors to take part in projects to create a large transit transport hub with the development of Sakhalin ports, deep processing of timber, production of building materials.
+All these are very promising areas, so we are counting on interest from foreign companies.